Differential Geometry of Contextuality: Introduction

 This work is divided as follows.
-In section \ref{2} there is a quick presentation of generalized probability theories (\ref{2.1}), the notion of ontic representation of it and the valuation functions for each piece of an usual process (\ref{2.2}), the conditions of non-contextuality for each of these pieces (\ref{2.3}), and finally a quick presentation of discrete differential geometry, the framework I will use to codify the processes (\ref{2.4}).
-In section \ref{3}, I will define contextuality as the identification of a phase of the valuation functions, and investigate some generalizations provided by it.
-In the geometrical view, I define the notion of contextual curvature for a generalized probability theory (\ref{3.1}), and in the topological view, I define the relationship between contextuality and non-trivial topology (\ref{3.2}).
-Also, I show how one can translate them as duals (\ref{3.3}).
-The tour of already known non-classical phenomena and their relations with contextuality follows in section \ref{4}, first with the identification of contextual fraction (\ref{4.1}), interference and generalized measure theory (\ref{4.2}), with the special example of quantum theory and its dependence on Planck's constant, and second, with the necessity of signed measures and the impossibility of embedding the process in a classical mathematical object (\ref{4.3}).
-I also comment on the Voroby'ev theorem and generalize it with the topological view (\ref{4.4}).
-The zeroth order process, given by disturbance, is finally explained in a generalized framework for generalized probability theories, adding a new term to the valuation decomposition (\ref{4.5}).
-Finally, I conclude with the section \ref{5}, where I also talk a bit about future possibilities.
+In section \ref{2}, there is a presentation of generalized probability theories (\ref{2.1}), the notion of ontic representation, and the valuation functions for each part of a usual process (\ref{2.2}), as well as the conditions of noncontextuality for each of these parts (\ref{2.3}).
+A brief presentation of differential geometry (\ref{3.1}) and discrete differential geometry (\ref{3.2}) is given in section \ref{3}.
+In section \ref{4}, contextuality is identified as a phase of the valuation functions.
+Beginning with the formal identification (\ref{4.1}), we construct its two interpretations.
+In the geometric view (\ref{4.2}), we have the notion of contextual curvature for a generalized probability theory.
+In the topological view (\ref{4.3}), we have the relationship between contextuality and non-trivial topology.
+As equivalent interpretations, they can be translated into each other (\ref{4.4}).
+The tour of already known non-classical phenomena and their relations with contextuality begins in section \ref{5}.
+We start with the identification of contextual fraction (\ref{5.1}), the interference in quantum measure theory (\ref{5.2}), and with the special example of quantum theory and its dependence on Planck's constant.
+We then explore the necessity of signed measures and the impossibility of embedding the process in a classical mathematical object (\ref{5.3}), and generalize the Vorob'ev theorem with the topological view (\ref{5.4}).
+The zeroth order process, given by disturbance, is explained in a generalized framework for generalized probability theories, adding a new term to the valuation decomposition (\ref{5.5}).
+We finalize this section with an exposition of the main interpretations of quantum theory and its relation to the interpretations of the origin of contextuality (\ref{5.6}).
+Section \ref{6} follows, where we discuss the results and potential future avenues.